kubershahi/hugo-academic-resume/content/authors/admin/_index.md

 highlight_name: true
 ---

-I currently work as a Data Scientist at [Vayana Network.]{https://vayana.com} At work, I analyze and interpret company's data to identify key patterns, trends and possible avenues for business growth strategies.
+I currently work as a Data Scientist at [Vayana Network](https://vayana.com), where I analyze and interpret company's data to identify key patterns, trends and possible avenues for business growth strategies.

 I am broadly interested in machine learning and its intersection with vision, language, healthcare, and other areas, with a focus on building inclusive and accessible language and vision models that can be applied across diverse domains and languages.